wjgilmore/todoparrot/readme.md

 TODOParrot ([http://todoparrot.com](http://todoparrot.com)) is the companion project to the book, *Easy Laravel 5* ([http://easylaravelbook.com](http://easylaravelbook.com)), written by bestselling author [W. Jason Gilmore](http://wjgilmore.com).
 Feel free to use this companion project as a learning aide; if you'd like to additionally take advantage of the book now you purchase it via [EasyLaravelBook.com](http://easylaravelbook.com), and receive free updates for life!

+### Useful Features for Laravel Newbies

+If you're new to Laravel I suggest paying particular attention to the following features:

 * Blade Templating: A simple master layout is used.
-Nothing new here but a useful example for Laravel newbies.
+Nothing new here but a useful example nonetheless.
 * Model Relations: TODOParrot users can have many lists, and each list can have many tasks.
 These relations have been integrated into the models.
 * Forms Integration: The new Laravel 5 Form Request feature is used for creating new lists and tasks.
 * Database Queries: The various implemented queries are pretty basic but should provide Laravel newcomers with a few useful examples.
+* Model methods: I added a few helper methods to models to cut down on redundant code.
-* User Authentication: TODOParrot uses the new Laravel 5 authentication generator.
+* User Authentication: TODOParrot uses the sweet new Laravel 5 authentication features.
 * Unit Testing: Some simple test-related examples.
 * Bootstrap Integration: Because I can't even write my own name legibly let alone design a nice website, TODOParrot uses the Bootstrap framework.

+### TODOParrot is Not Production Ready

 TODOParrot is *not a finished product*!
-I've been using the project as a testing ground for the various Laravel 5 features.
-With the book now complete I'm currently working on rebuilding TODOParrot to use the official Laravel 5 release.
-I'll continue to improve TODOParrot as I continue writing and refining the book.
-In particular I plan on demonstrating the following features:
+I've been using the project as a testing ground for the various Laravel 5 features while writing *Easy Laravel 5*.
+Now that the book is published I've spent the last two days completely rewriting the code from the ground up.
+Future versions will include:

 * Route model binding: Route model binding is a much cleaner way to handle boilerplate tasks.
 * Much more testing: Plenty to do here
 * Additional account features: Account confirmation and password recovery, to name a few features.
 * User preferences: I'd like to add some simple customization capabilities such as e-mail notification when a task date expires.
 * An administration console: The console would allow administrators to view all user accounts and lists.
+* E-mail task due date reminders: Would e-mail users when a task due date nears.

 ### Installing TODOParrot